rubinovk/integration-faults/examples/Real-Example-#1.md

 ### Test case

-Original unit test cases did not detect the problem, because they were focused on individual components and not on their interactions.
+Original unit test cases did not detect the problem, because they were focused
+on individual components and not on their interactions.

-The test case to verify that problem is gone:
+This is a test case developers used to verify that problem is gone:

 ```java
 	/**